Study with us

 The aim of this competition is to create an environment where Churchill students and alumni can gain knowledge and skills in whatever future direction their careers take: corporate, banking, consulting or entrepreneurship.

-The Competition is open to all members of the College with an innovative service or product they would like to develop.
-Winners receive mentoring from experienced company directors and a cash prize of £1000 to enable them to develop their ideas further.
+The competition is open to all current members of College, including alumni, with an innovative service or product they would like to develop.
+Prizes include mentoring and cash prizes to enable participants to develop their ideas further.

 "Since winning, our entrepreneurial journey has expanded by engaging more with the entrepreneurial community in Cambridge.
 We are now at the stage of complementing and finalising the patent assignment"